theyanaga/api-workshop-starter/README.md

 If you managed to execute the steps above without any issues, you are ready for the workshop!

-If you ran into any issues on the set up process, please come to the XL, and I can help you out straighten things out.
+If you ran into any issues on the set up process, please come to the XL (SN027), and I can help you out straighten things out.
+Alternatively, you can [email me](yanaga@unc.edu) and I can find a time to help you out!